The Importance of HVAC Systems for Alternate Care Facilities

 - Reopening abandoned or closed hospitals

-- Medical shelters or mobile field hospitals
+- Mobile medical shelters or field hospitals

 As we just mentioned, many different structures can serve as alternate care facilities.
 However, there are several advantages of using medical shelters in particular.
 Here are just a few reasons why.